mantik-ai/tutorials/tutorials/user_guide.md

 Currently, you need an Apptainer image locally that is send via the compute backend to HPC instances in order to run your code in it.
 For installation instructions, see [the apptainer documentation](https://apptainer.org/docs/admin/main/installation.html).

-Note: Singularity CE (community edition) has been renamed to apptainer.

 #### Docker